labring/sealos/docs/4.0/docs/quick-start/app-deployments/use-terminal.md

 </html>
 ```

-④ If you desire to expose Nginx to the internet, enabling access via external network domain, you'll need to create an Ingress resource.
+④ To expose Nginx to the internet and access it via a public domain, create an Ingress resource.
 Start by creating a deployment manifest:

 ```yaml
 # ingress.yaml